 This policy provides for the administration of the types of leave authorized by the Texas Government code Chapter 661 as described in this policy.

-All classified benefits eligible employees, excluding students employed in positions, which require student status as a condition for employment.
+All benefits eligible employees, excluding students employed in positions, which require student status as a condition for employment.

 WEBSITE ADDRESS FOR THIS POLICY